Marking-Time/ToLeet/readme.md

   - string to int conversions may require try except logic
   - Code doesn't work properly - exits with traceback
   - Consider breaking out roman2arabic untill it works
+  - may need regx
+- Got to_roman to work ouputting a tuple including a list of numbers and a string of the input text without numbers